Foxtc/SocialBuzz/README.md

 This is a Django project with scheduled tasks to collect data from Facebook.
 Django is a high-level Python Web framework.
 Celery is a task queue with focus on real-time processing, while also supporting task scheduling.
 Redis is a message broker.
 This means it handles the queue of "messages" between Django and Celery.
+This project is written for Python 3

 ## Instructions
 1. You need install Django